kdoore/CS2335-Gitbook/project-2-list-of-steps.md

         - 2 lines of code for to switching scene/state
            - `SceneManager.LoadScene ("EndScene"); //actual scene name`
            - `StateManager.instanceRef.SwitchState (new EndState ());`

+###Tips for Adding Dialog to 3 Scenes

    8. Add UI elements to each scene for narrative or dialog.
+   See the updated [DialogManager](/conversation-scriptable-objects/dialogmanagerconvlist.md) script, unityPackage, unityProject with prefabs for DialogManager, ConversationList scriptableObject.